-The medical operator might also instill air into the uterine cavity accidentally which limits proper diagnosis of tract due to outwardly induced filling defects.
+The medical operator might also instil air into the uterine cavity accidentally which limits proper diagnosis of the tract due to outwardly induced filling defects.
 (Use of Tenzer Tilt can however prevent this from happening).

-Now, coming to the risks of performing HSG test which are extremely rare.
-However, if you’re facing any of the following, consider consulting a gynecologist or clinic expert.
+Now, coming to the risks of performing HSG tests which are extremely rare.
+However, if you’re facing any of the following, consider consulting a gynaecologist or clinic expert.

 - Extreme vomiting

 - Severe abdominal pain or cramping that doesn’t stop even after a day

 - Heavy bleeding from the vagina that hasn’t stopped after sometime